 These clips were given to me, but I think they came from the $$Tree.

 I whitewashed one of the chicken wire frames as well as the chicken wire.
 I really love the way it looks.

 This additional photo shoes how I did the cut sides of the chicken wire.
 My Ryobi staple gun does a great job of holding down the prongs of the chicken wire.

-As usual, I used my favorite d-rings for hanging.
+As usual, I used my favorite d-rings for hanging the easy rustic frame.

 Do you have a favorite?
 Will you be making some?
 I’m sure I will be…..